Buying a Property? Get the Facts First

 Mortgage lenders won't lend their money without evidence that certain properties and searches have been obtained, so why would you want to risk your own money by buying without property searches?

-What searches are done when buying a house?
+What property searches are done when buying a house?

 Chancel Search